UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <h4><strong>UMW Abroad Fair </strong></h4>
 <p style="padding-left: 30px">10 a.m.-1 p.m.<strong>| </strong>University Center, Chandler Ballroom
-Talk to UMW Faculty-Led program directors, education-abroad representatives, alumni, and Center for International Education staff to explore study, research, volunteer, and internship opportunities all over the world.</p>
+A launch pad for your adventures abroad, the Education Abroad Fair is the perfect venue for students and families to meet with UMW Faculty-Led Program directors, representatives from UMW Approved Education Abroad Programs, Peer Advisors, Study Abroad Alumni, and Center for International Education staff to explore study abroad, volunteer, research, and internship opportunities all over the world.
+Come dream, explore options, and define goals for your abroad experience.</p>

 <h4><strong>Pop-Up James Monroe Museum </strong></h4>
 <p style="padding-left: 30px">10 a.m.-3 p.m. | Ball  Circle